Nikapwente/Phase-4--Haven-Space-Job-Management-System/README.md

 5. Update their profile details and also upload a profile picture.

-Personnel Managers are allow to:
+Personnel Managers are allowed the following priviliges:
 1. Post a new Job
 2. Views a list of bids, the bid quality and Approve a specific bid
 3. View concluded jobs (progress=100%), assign them a rating and mark them as complete.